 Toasted ravioli are a fun snack and also make a great finger food for parties.
 The recipe I’ve included for toasted ravioli is a good basic recipe for any type; freshly made or frozen, just vary the filling to reflect your personal tastes.
 Give them a try and let me know how they turn out.

-- 1 pound small fresh or frozen ravioli, meat and/or cheese
+- 1 lb Small fresh or frozen ravioli, meat and/or cheese.
+T

 - If the ravioli are fresh freeze about 1 hour or until hard